Plant Taxonomy of Elephant Ears:

 Plant Care for Elephant Ears:

 Elephant ears are heavy feeders; fertilize them with a fertilizer high in nitrogen.
-Elephant ear plants are tropical but can be overwintered in cold climates.
+These foliage plants are tropical but can be overwintered in cold climates.
 Just dig up the corms and keep them in a cool, but not freezing basement or garage, as you would store canna bulbs

 , make sure the corms neither rot nor totally dry out.
 Replant in spring when danger of frost has passed.